 7.25 While a grievance may be filed alleging a violation of the procedural steps of this Article (except the steps contained in sections 7.3 through 7.7, inclusive), except as set forth in this section no grievance may be filed or considered regarding the contents of a written evaluation.
 There is one exception to the limitation on filing a grievance regarding the contents of an evaluation as follows:

-• The instance in which a grievance may be filed pursuant to the first sentence of Education Code section 87610.1(b).
+The instance in which a grievance may be filed pursuant to the first sentence of Education Code section 87610.1(b).